hadi-alnehlawi/Notejam/README.md

 The above commands build the whole infrastrucre which is needed to have the applicaiton up and running.
 The resources are:
 * VPC
 * RDS - postgres database
-* S3 Bucker - to store the db backup files for 3 years
+* S3 Bucket - to store the db backup files for 3 years
 * EKS Clusters - three k8s clusters: developments - staging - produciton
 # Deployment #
 # Setup CI/CD #